ICSSC/WebJamWorkshop2-2014/README.md

 - Heroku Ports:
   - In our example, we've been using a hard coded port 8080; however, heroku doesn't necessarily allow us to use port 8080.
-In fact, they port we are supposed to use is defined in a variable accessible by:
+In fact, the port we are supposed to use is defined in a variable accessible by:

         process.env.PORT